2nd Friday Norman Art Walk is a free celebration of arts & creativity held monthly starting at 6 p.m. in the Walker Arts District of Downtown Norman.

 Ruth Loveland at Magic Sad

-Matthew R. Paden at Legally Brewed
+Billy Hensley at Legally Brewed

-John Thomas at Main Street Photo-Video
+John Thomas Images of NMF at Main Street Photo-Video

-Beau Jennings at Uncanny Alley
+Jesse Edgar at Uncanny Alley

-Sean Vali at Uncanny Alley
+H. Barry Zimmerman at Uncanny Alley

-Lauri Ketchum at The Depot
+Tom Farris at The Depot

-Lauren Panichelli at OSC-Press
+MJ Phillips at OSC-Press

 Get involved with 2nd Friday!
 We’ve got a couple different ways to participate.
 Read more below to see where you best fit in!